DigitalMomentum/MetaMomentum/readme.md

 ## Contributing

+To report a new bug, create an issue on the github repository.

+To fix a problem or add features:

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+I reccomend creating an issue on the issue tracker before adding to discuss new features to make sure that we can include them.
+Any contributions you make are greatly appreciated.

+### Running the project

-An umbraco installation is setup under MetaMomentumPageMeta.Umbraco which contains the App_plugins folder and the partial view.
+A working umbraco installation is setup under MetaMomentumPageMeta.Umbraco which contains the App_plugins folder and the partial view.

 You can login to the back office with

 email: david@digitalmomentum.com.au
 password: password99